 In Québec, as you would expect, there are highway rules that all drivers must obey.
 Some driving laws might be the same as in your home country, but it’s important to be aware of the ones that are different.
 You will also notice that the road signs can be slightly different, or entirely surprising.

-Here are a few important highway rules:
+Here are a few important driving rules you should know about:

-There are “stop” signs at each intersection; generally, the rule is that the first at the intersection is the first to go.
+- There are STOP signs at each intersection; generally, the rule is that the first at the intersection is the first to go.
 Depending on the area, the “stop” sign might be “STOP” or “ARRÊT”.
 When stopping at a “stop” sign or at a traffic light, don’t stop at the light but before the intersection (look at the road markings) or you will be caught between the other cars.

-Québec uses a conventional three-colour traffic light: green, orange, red.
+- Québec uses a conventional three-colour traffic lights: green, orange, red.
 The orange light means that the light is about to turn red, so warning drivers to prepare to stop.
 There is also a light for pedestrians, with a timer.
 The timer tells you when the light will turn red; when the light is about to turn red, a “hand” will appear, telling you that it might be dangerous to cross the road.

-At many intersections in Québec, it is permitted to turn right at a red light (although not on the island of Montréal).
+- At many intersections in Québec, it is permitted to turn right at a red light (although not on the island of Montréal).
 Drivers turning right at a red light must still yield to any vehicles, cyclists or pedestrians using the intersection.

 Photo credits: Unsplash